MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/performance-diagnostics.md

 You can run performance diagnostics directly from the Azure portal, where you can also review insights and a report on various logs, rich configuration, and diagnostics data.
 We recommend that you run performance diagnostics and review the insights and diagnostics data before you contact Microsoft Support.

 > [!NOTE]
-> For Windows, performance diagnostics is currently supported on VMs that have .NET SDK version 4.5 or a later version installed.
+> For Windows, continuous and on-demand diagnostics are currently supported on VMs that have .NET SDK version 4.5 or a later version installed.
 For the steps to run performance diagnostics on classic VMs, see [Azure Performance Diagnostics VM extension](performance-diagnostics-vm-extension.md).
 > For Linux, continuous diagnostics is not currently supported.

 ## Supported operating systems